 The Model Editor can be used both at design time (in Visual Studio by a developer) and at run time (by application users and administrators).
 While the Model Editor invoked at design time is represented by a window pane in Visual Studio, the Model Editor invoked by end-users and administrators is represented by a form.
 The elements and capabilities in both these Model Editor representations are primarily the same.
-This topic describes how to invoke the Model Editor in different scenarios and is comprised of the following sections.
+This topic describes how to invoke the Model Editor in different scenarios.

 In Solution Explorer, double-click the Model.xafml or Model.DesignedDiffs.xafml file contained in the XAF solution's project (module or application project).